megazina/eks-splunk-otel/README.md

 This Lab is designed to help you get started with Observability of your EKS clusters.
 Below you will find instructions to:
 - install _OpenTelemetry collector_ on EKS cluster
-- collect _metrics_ from k8s environment & _traces_ from applications running on your nodes and send them to Splunk Observability Cloud
+- collect _metrics_ from k8s environment and send them to Splunk Observability Cloud
-- collect _logs_ from k8s environment and send them to Splunk Cloud / Enterprise
+- collect _traces_ from applications running in your cluster and send them to Splunk Observability Cloud

 ## Lab Structure
 - Pre-requisites (EKS, Splunk)